 Chihuahuas are normally referred to as the breed with the longest lifespan.
 They average 15-20 years and are one of the smallest dog breeds.
 The oldest Chihuahua on record2, Megabyte, died at the age of 20 years and 265 days.

 The Australian Cattle Dog is known for having one of the longest life expectancies.
 There are records of Australian Cattle Dogs living past 20 years old.
-In fact, the longest living dog recorded is an Australian Cattle Dog named Bluey who lived 29 years and 5 months3.
+In fact, the longest living dog recorded is an Australian Cattle Dog named Bluey who lived 29 years and 5 months.

 Chihuahuas are normally referred to as the breed with the longest lifespan.
 They average 15-20 years and are one of the smallest dog breeds.
 The oldest Chihuahua on record2, Megabyte, died at the age of 20 years and 265 days.

 The Australian Cattle Dog is known for having one of the longest life expectancies.
 There are records of Australian Cattle Dogs living past 20 years old.
-In fact, the longest living dog recorded is an Australian Cattle Dog named Bluey who lived 29 years and 5 months3.
+In fact, the longest living dog recorded is an Australian Cattle Dog named Bluey who lived 29 years and 5 months.